Rosie-API/Library/README.md

-# SiestaAPI-Lib
+# Library
-The Siesta API from Error44 as python package
+The Rosie API from Error44 as python package